 The correct spelling for the English word “insurance” is [ɪnʃˈʊ͡əɹəns].

-You are expected to pay on the average $42.67 for generic antibiotics without insurance, whilst you are expected to pay on the average $221.75 for brand-name antibiotics
+You are expected to pay on average $42.67 for generic antibiotics without insurance, while you are expected to pay on average $221.75 for brand-name antibiotics

-Which of the following best describes a term life insurance
+12. Which of the following best describes a term of life insurance

 Term life insurance is a type of life insurance policy that guarantees payment of a death benefit during a specified period.